Beyond the Neighbourhood: Release

 On 10 June 2007, Beyond the Neighbourhood was revealed as the album's title, and two days later, it was announced for release in three months' time.
 "Hurricane" premiered on BBC Radio 1 on 2 July 2007, and was posted on their website for free download later that day.
 Following this, they performed the song on TV for Popworld.
-That same month, the band previewed some songs from their forthcoming album at a few warm up shows, leading into a three-night residency at the KOKO in London.
-Around this time, Weevil guitarist Jonny Pilcher became a touring member of Athele.
+That same month, the band previewed some songs from their forthcoming album at a few warm up shows, leading into a three-night residency at the Koko in London.
+Around this time, Weevil guitarist Jonny Pilcher became a touring member of Athlete.
 They knew him from a remix he did of one of their songs; he was later invited to hear them work on material for Beyond the Neighbourhood.
 His addition to the touring line-up came about from the album having more guitars than the band's prior work.
 Following this, the album's track listing was posted online.

 "Hurricane" was released as the lead single from the album, digitally on 13 August and physically on 27 August 2007; the CD version had "Lest We Forget" as its B-side.
 Two versions were released on 7-inch vinyl records: the first with a dub remix of "Hurricane", and the second with "09/05 Speyside".
 Any digital versions purchased from the band's website or from Now Play included a video tutorial on how to play the song.
-Now Play offered videos of artists offering advise on playing tracks, as well as the stories behind them.
+Now Play offered videos of artists offering advice on playing tracks, as well as the stories behind them.
 It made "Hurricane" the first chart-eligible track to include a video tutorial bundle.
 Beyond the Neighbourhood was released in the UK on 3 September 2007 through Parlophone, while the US edition was released through Astralwerks on 25 September 2007.
 Explaining the long gap between recording finishing and the release of the album, Roberts said their label wanted them to do festivals before they started promoting it.
 The artwork came about from their friend Stevie G, who was an illustrator; he shared with them some rough concepts he had and they were enamored with the "simple yet classic look he had accomplished".